 In 2015, he was accepted into a private cinematography institute founded by two members of the American Society Cinematographers where he studied under several members of ASC.
 He continues to freelance as a director of photography and holds a membership in good standing with the Society of Camera Operators.
-When he's not on set, Benjamin can be found volunteering with the American Society of Cinematographers, reading copious amounts of fiction, practicing his inability to paint watercolors or play bass guitar.
+When he's not on set, Benjamin can be found volunteering with the ASC, reading copious amounts of fiction, practicing his inability to paint watercolors or play bass guitar.
 He tends to loathe selfies, but enjoys a fine tequila or mezcal.

 For professional bookings or materials request you may contact him here.